 FACULTY | Teppei Yamamoto

-Teppei Yamamoto is an Assistant Professor of Political Science at MIT.
-He obtained a BA in Liberal Arts from the University of Tokyo (2006) and a MA (2008) and PhD (2011) in Politics from Princeton University, where he received a Charlotte Elizabeth Procter Fellowship for the year of 2010 to 2011.
+Teppei Yamamoto is the Alfred Henry and Jean Morrison Hayes Career Development Associate Professor of Political Science at MIT.
+He obtained a BA in Liberal Arts from the University of Tokyo (2006) and an MA (2008) and PhD (2011) in Politics from Princeton University, where he received a Charlotte Elizabeth Procter Fellowship for the year of 2010 to 2011.
 His doctoral dissertation won the John T. Williams Dissertation Prize in 2010 from the Society for Political Methodology.
-He also studied at Lincoln College, the University of Oxford.
-His research has appeared in journals such as American Journal of Political Science and Statistical Science.
+He is broadly interested in developing quantitative methods for political science research, with particular focus on causal inference and experimental design.
+His research has appeared in various journals such as American Journal of Political Science and American Political Science Review.

 "Causal Inference with Differential Measurement Error: Nonparametric Identification and Sensitivity Analysis" (2010), American Journal of Political Science, 54(2), 543-560 (with Kosuke Imai).